 You can store that Diesel for the next time you need to clean rust off metal.

-How To Protect Metal After Rust Removal
+How To Protect Metal After Removing Rust From Metal

 Unprotected Iron and Steel will begin to rust as soon as they are exposed to air.
 Other metals rust with contact with water or humidity.
 So, be sure to apply some sort of protector right away.